airbytehq/airbyte/docs/integrations/sources/amazon-sqs.md

 ### Properties

+Required properties are 'Queue URL', 'AWS Region' and 'Delete Messages After Read' as noted in **bold** below.

 * **Queue URL** (STRING)
   * The full AWS endpoint URL of the queue e.g. https://sqs.eu-west-1.amazonaws.com/1234567890/example-queue-url
 * **AWS Region** (STRING)
   * The region code for the SQS Queue e.g. eu-west-1
 * **Delete Messages After Read** (BOOLEAN)
+  * **WARNING:** Setting this option to TRUE can result in data loss, do not enable this option unless you understand the risk.
+See the **Data loss warning** section below.
   * Should the message be deleted from the SQS Queue after being read?
 This prevents the message being read more than once
   * By default messages are NOT deleted, thus can be re-read after the `Message Visibility Timeout`
   * Default: False